Quasi-integrability from PT-symmetry: -structure of quasi-conservation

-with path-ordering ${\cal P}_\Gamma$ over a closed loop $\Gamma$, vanished non-trivially for $L_\mu=\left(A,\,B\right)$ being ${\cal PT}$-even.
-This operator served as the phase of evolution of a field $\Psi$ over some gauge group characterizing $L^d_\mu$.
-The non-trivial vanishing of the phase, when the integrand is non-zero, is akin to quasi-integrability \cite{R1} following the correspondence \cite{R8},
+with path-ordering ${\cal P}_\Gamma$ over a closed loop $\Gamma$, vanished non-trivially for ${\cal PT}$-{\it even} $L_\mu=\left(A,\,B\right)$.
+This operator governs the phase of evolution of a field $\Psi$ over the gauge group that characterizes $L^d_\mu$.
+The non-trivial vanishing of the phase, when the integrand is non-zero, is akin to quasi-integrability \cite{R21} following the correspondence \cite{R22},